Nostoc101/Vigilant-system-/README.md

 ## ⚠️ Disclaimer

-Squichy Free is provided as a free development project for educational, experimental, and customization purposes.
+ VIGILANT-SYSTEM is provided as a free development project for educational, experimental, and customization purposes.

 You are responsible for how you modify and use the project.
 Always respect WhatsApp's terms of service, applicable laws, and the privacy of other users.